NSS-Day-Cohort-66/Team-3-Cheugy/readme.md

 <img src="crocs.jpeg" align="right" width="200px" />

-> ***Hey sis***, I’m looking for a someone to fix this application of mine.
+> **_Hey sis_**, I’m looking for a someone to fix this application of mine.
 Low key just threw it together myself thinking I was the CEO of code.
-> >
+>
-> Big yikes.
+> > Big yikes.
 It’s giving… broken.
-I really just wanted a smol app to give me a detailed list of my croc collection.
+I really just wanted a small app to give me a detailed list of my croc collection.
 >
 > This ain’t it, chief.
 I took the L after the flips.
 Can you give this a glow up for me?
 Thanks fam.

 ## Here's what I was trying to do: